All Products

 Document Center

-A prefix list is a set of one or more network prefixes (CIDR blocks).
-You can reference prefix lists to configure network rules for other resources.
-You can add frequently used CIDR blocks to prefix lists to eliminate the need to repeatedly add rules for CIDR blocks when you configure network rules.
-This improves O&M efficiency.
-Prefix lists can be referenced in security group rules.
+A prefix list is a collection of network prefixes (CIDR blocks).
+You can reference prefix lists when you configure network rules for other resources to avoid creating multiple rules for different CIDR blocks or ports, improving operational efficiency.
+Currently, you can reference prefix lists when you configure security group rules.

 Term